Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 $0.15 as a Ballpark CPV

 Let’s use USD $0.15 as a CPV.
-In one day, let’s say, I incurred 8 x $0.15, or $1.20 to advertisers.
+In one day, let’s say I incurred 8 x $0.15, or $1.20 to advertisers.
 Extrapolated to one month, that is roughly USD $36/mo.
 Do I really cost advertisers USD $36/mo for very casual YouTube viewing?
 That sounds terrible for advertisers.

-CPV from US Advertising Spend Divided by Total Views
+CPV from U.S. Advertising Spend Divided by Total Views

-From Statistica, in 2019, US YouTube advertisers spent $15.1 billion dollars.
-Also in 2019, US residents had 916 billion views (ref).
-That works out to an average of $15.1B / 916B, or USD $0.0165 per view.
-Then for me, that is only USD 13 cents.
-Extrapolated to one month, I theoreticaly cost advertisers only USD $3.96/mo.
+From Statista, U.S. advertisers spent $15.1 billion on YouTube in 2019, while U.S. residents watched 916 billion videos (ref).
+That averages to $15.1B / 916B, or USD $0.0165 per view.
+For me, that’s only about USD $0.13 per day.

 Is YouTube Premium Worth It?